Keeping customers safer

 How to wash your hands.

 - You should frequently clean your vehicle thoroughly using wipes or disinfectant spray.
 Make sure you clean the surfaces your customers are likely to touch, such as door handles and seat belt clips.

 - You should clean the areas of the vehicle you touch as often as possible, this includes door handles, steering wheel, handbrake and switches.

 - If you share your vehicle with another driver, you should clean the inside thoroughly before the next driver gets in.

 - Store any personal waste, such as tissues and cleaning wipes in disposable rubbish bags.
 Each driver should ensure they use a new disposable rubbish bag each shift.

 Follow the advice on how to dispose of personal waste.

 If your vehicle may have been used by someone displaying the symptoms or a confirmed case, then the vehicle should be decontaminated thoroughly.
-If this isn't possible. the vehicle needs to be left parked up and not used for a minimum of 72 hours.
+See how to clean your vehicle.

-- You should always wash your hands after cleaning your vehicle.
+- You should regularly wash or sanitise your hands.